akpw/mktxp/README.md

 ## Getting started
-To get started with MKXP, you need to edit its main configuration file.
-This essentially involves adding your Mikrotik devices ip addresses & authentication info, optionally modifying various MKTXP settings to specific needs.
+To get started with MKTXP, you need to edit its main configuration file.
+This essentially involves adding your Mikrotik devices ip addresses & authentication info, optionally modifying various settings to specific needs.

 The default configuration file comes with a sample configuration, making it easy to copy / edit parameters as needed:
 ```